 Students who arrive at school without their school issued device and/or power cord will receive one grace occurrence of receiving a loaner device and/or power cord without consequence.
 Students repeatedly arriving without the necessary issued technology will be able to borrow or rent a loaner device and may receive consequences for being unprepared for class.
-Significant multiple occurrences of unpreparedness will result in loss of loaner/rental device privileges and the student will be expected to make up missed work at home.
+Significant multiple occurrences of unpreparedness will result in loss of loaner device privileges and the expectation of making up missed work at home.